isl-org/Open3D/docs/tutorial/visualization/draw.rst

 Examining complex models
 ::::::::::::::::::::::::

-In the following example, we will see that ``TriangleMeshModel`` can contain multiple triangle meshes and materials.
+In the following example, we will see that the ``TriangleMeshModel`` can contain multiple triangle meshes and materials:

 .. code-block:: python